MikhailOznobikhin/rsschool-cv/cv.md

   - **mixa.oznob38@gmail.com**
   - https://vk.com/where_is__your__god

-My goal is to become a sought-after frontend developer.
+My goal is to become a demanded front-end developer and work on interesting and demanded projects.
 I know CSS, JS, GIT and a little Angular

 **Work experience**